Home

 Omega 3 Sources in Healthy Salads

-Healthy salads, especially when you add Omega 3 sources or foods with resistant starch, are a great low glycemic meal.
-These are fat burning foods and are assessed low on the glycemic index.
+Healthy salads, especially when you add omega 3 sources or foods with resistant starch, are a great low glycemic meal.

 High Fiber Foods: Delicious Grains and Legumes